SONNY-SONNIX/Housing-Project-Model-CRISP-DM-/README.md

 3.The info() method is useful to get a quick description of the data, in particular the total number of rows, and each attribute’s type and number of non-null values:

 4.Finds the count of districts that belong to each category|| value_counts() methods

+5.Let’s look at the other fields.
+The describe() method shows a summary of the numerical attributes